Equity (law): History

-During the 12th and 13th centuries, writ procedure gradually evolved into something much more rigid.
+During the 12th and 13th centuries, writ procedure gradually became much more rigid.
 All writs to commence actions had to be purchased by litigants from the Chancery, the head of which was the Lord Chancellor.
-After writs began to become more specific and creative (in terms of the relief sought), Parliament responded in 1258 by providing in the Provisions of Oxford that the Chancellor could no longer create new writs without permission from the King and the King's Council (the curia regis).
+In 1258, Parliament provided in the Provisions of Oxford that the Chancellor could no longer create new writs without permission from the King and the King's Council (the curia regis).
 Pursuant to this authorization, litigants could purchase certain enumerated writs de cursu (as a matter of course) which later became known as writs ex debito justitiae (as a matter of right).

 Each of these writs was associated with particular circumstances and led to a particular kind of judgment.
-Procedure in the common law courts became tightly focused on the form of action (the particular procedure authorized by a particular writ to enforce a particular substantive right), rather than what modern lawyers would now call the cause of action (the underlying substantive right to be enforced).

-Because the writ system was limited to enumerated writs for enumerated rights and wrongs, it sometimes produced unjust results.
-Thus, even though the King's Bench might have jurisdiction over a case and might have the power to issue the perfect writ, the plaintiff might still not have a case if there was not a single form of action combining them.
+Procedure in the common law courts became tightly focused on the form of action (the particular procedure authorized by a particular writ to enforce a particular substantive right), rather than the cause of action (the underlying substantive right to be enforced).
+Because the writ system was limited to enumerated writs for enumerated rights and wrongs, it sometimes produced unjust results because of its rigidity.
 Lacking a legal remedy, the plaintiff's only option would be to petition the King.

-Litigants began to seek relief against unfair judgments of the common law courts by petitioning the King.
 Such petitions were initially processed by the King's Council, which itself was quite overworked, and the Council began to delegate the hearing of such petitions to the Lord Chancellor.
-This delegation is often justified by the fact that the Lord Chancellor was literally the Keeper of the King's Conscience, although Francis Palgrave argued that the delegation was initially driven by practical concerns and the moral justification came later.
-The moral justification went as follows: as Keeper of the King's Conscience, the Chancellor "would act in particular cases to admit 'merciful exceptions' to the King's general laws to ensure that the King's conscience was right before God".
-This concern for the King's conscience was then extended to the conscience of the defendant in Chancery, in that the Chancellor would intervene to prevent "unconscionable" conduct on the part of the defendant, in order to protect the conscience of the King.
+This delegation is often morally justified by the fact that the Lord Chancellor was literally the Keeper of the King's Conscience, although Francis Palgrave argued that the delegation was initially driven by practical concerns and the moral justification came later.